Baton Rouge : Lavis Law Firm

 - Car Accidents: If you are looking for a car accident lawyer in Baton Rouge, our law firm can assist.
 Car accidents can often lead to serious harm, resulting in expensive medical treatment, time off work and lost wages, and other losses.
 Pursuing damages from a negligent driver to recover these costs can be a beneficial option to help victims of motor vehicle collisions.
 We understand the legal nuances involved in car accidents, and we have the experience and skill needed to advocate for your interests.
 Contact us at our Baton Rouge office today.

 - Workers Compensation: Job injury compensation systems are designed to compensate injured employees for their work-related injuries.
 If you are hurt on the job in Baton Rouge, our workers’ compensation attorney can assist.
 If your injury is covered by the Louisiana Workers’ Compensation Act, your employer and its workers’ compensation insurer are obligated to pay indemnity benefits, necessary and reasonable related medical bills, travel expenses, and vocational rehabilitation benefits.
+These types of cases can be complicated if you are an American working in a foreign country on a government contract.
+When that is the case you need an experienced DBA lawyer to help.
 Contact our workers’ compensation attorney in Baton Rouge today.

 - Insurance Claims: Facing an issue with your insurance claim?
 When you buy insurance coverage and pay the policy premiums each month, you have every right to expect that your insurer will compensate you for losses covered under your policy.
 Unfortunately, insurance companies sometimes put profits over people and look for excuses to avoid paying covered claims when disaster strikes.
 If you need assistance with your claim, our Baton Rouge insurance attorney can help.